playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

 Notice that our starting square is double occupied.
 We can reach this spot in either zero moves or two moves.
 However, we want to know the _least_ number of possible moves to get to this spot.
 Zero is fewer than two, so we shall occupy this space with a '0.'
 I will remove the two and fill in the remaining spots that we can reach in two moves as being those that are one move away from the other '1' squares:
 ![3 moves](./knight-moves-3.png)

-So, right now, we have all of the squares labeled that we can get to in zero, one or two moves.
+So, right now, we have all of the squares labelled that we can get to in zero, one or two moves.
 If you would like, you can fill in three moves and possibly four moves if that is required to fill every square.
 Remember to give precedent to the lower number in any already occupied squares.

-If any of the labeled squares is a desired destination, then we know the minimum number of moves required to reach that square.
+If any of the labelled squares is a desired destination, then we know the minimum number of moves required to reach that square.
 So, all we have to do is start with our starting square and repeat this process until we happen to fill our ending destination with a number.
 The number in that square will be the minimal number of moves required to reach that spot.

 So, let's get started.
 I hacked this together in codepen, and I didn't build an interface for it, but that would be an easy enough step.
-We could do all kinds of animations in D3, etc, but that's not for this blog post.
+We could do all kinds of animations in D3js, etc, but that's not for this blog post.

 To begin, let's define a two dimensional array to be our chess board: